alan-turing-institute/DECOVID-data-paper/README.md

 * DECOVID Data Tables [link to folder]
 * DECOVID Code [link to folder]
 * Data Quality Information [link to folder]
+  * This folder contains information about the specific data quality performed on the dataset.
+This includes code used and outputs of data quality work.